 Practical exam grading is based on 100 total points.
-Students will be given three opportunities to correct mistakes.
+Students will be given two opportunities to correct mistakes.
 The first mistake 10 points will be deducted or a grade of 90.
 The second mistake an additional 20 points will be deducted or a grade of 70.
-The third mistake will be a grade of 50.
-The fourth mistake will be given a zero.
+The third mistake will be given a zero.